openid/connect/openid-4-vc-security-and-trust-1_0.md

 devices (cross-device) and between mobile apps on the same device (app-to-app).

-## Malicious Credential Issuer Metadata Configurations {#malicious-credential-issuer-metadata-configurations}
+### Malicious Credential Issuer Metadata Configurations {#malicious-credential-issuer-metadata-configurations}

 Since it is assumed that the attacker can operate Issuers, the attacker can attempt to perform mix-up type attacks by configuring the credential issuer metadata (cf. Section 10.2. in OID4VCI) under their control according to the following list:

-**TODO**: Deferred Credential Endpoint metadata not defined in OID4VCI spec.
+**TODO**: Deferred Credential Endpoint metadata needs to be defined in OID4VCI spec.

 No Mix-Up: